Elite Cinema Hall, Calcutta

 The Elite was a single-screen theater, situated in S.N.
 Banerjee Road, Kolkata.
 It had started operation on August 2, 1940.
 It was once owned by 20th Century Fox and photographic studio Bourne & Shepherd and had its share of silver screen legends like Raj Kapoor, Amitabh Bachchan and Shah Rukh Khan to name a few.
 The 78-year old auditorium in central Kolkata ended its journey on 1 June, 2018.

+The building was finally demolished on the 12th. of February 2024.